 Each provides methods which allow the user access to the Geant4 kernel at specific points in the tracking.
-For details, see the Software Reference Manual.

 Note-1: Users SHOULD NOT (and CAN NOT) change G4Track in UserSteppingAction.
 Only the exception is the TrackStatus.

 Note-2: Users have to be cautious to implement an unnatural/unphysical action in these user actions.
 See the section Killing Tracks in User Actions and Energy Conservation for more details.